fchauvel/ntnu-idata2302-website/source/graphs/mst/index.rst

 By induction on the number of edges added, Kruskal's algorithm produces an MST.

-**Why doesn't it create cycles?** The union-find structure ensures we only add edges connecting different components.
-Since components are trees (or single vertices initially), connecting two different components cannot create a cycle.
+**Why doesn't it create cycles?** The disjoint sets structure ensures we only add edges connecting different components (checked via ``Find``).
+Since components are trees (or single vertices initially), connecting two different components with an edge cannot create a cycle.

 How Efficient is it?